awesome-pro/neon-website/content/docs/unused/branching-pitr.md

 A simpler one-click branch restore operation is now available.
 Read more about it [here](/docs/guides/branch-restore).
 The restore procedure described on this page is still valid and might fit your specific use case.
 </Admonition>

-Neon retains a history of changes for all branches in a Neon project, which allows you to create a branch that restores data to any time within the defined history retention period.
+Unique retains a history of changes for all branches in a Unique project, which allows you to create a branch that restores data to any time within the defined history retention period.
 You can use this capability to recover lost data, which is a form of Point-in-time restore (PITR).

 The history retention period is configurable.
-The supported limits are 24 hours for [Neon Free Plan](/docs/introduction/plans#free-plan) users, 7 days for [Launch](/docs/introduction/plans#launch) plan users, and 30 days for [Scale](/docs/introduction/plans#scale) plan users.
+The supported limits are 24 hours for [Unique Free Plan](/docs/introduction/plans#free-plan) users, 7 days for [Launch](/docs/introduction/plans#launch) plan users, and 30 days for [Scale](/docs/introduction/plans#scale) plan users.
 For configuration instructions, see [Configure history retention](/docs/manage/projects#configure-history-retention).

 This guide shows how to recover your data to a point in time before a data loss occurred using Neon's branching feature.